 Financial assets are classified as at FVTPL where the financial asset is either held for trading or it is designated as at FVTPL.
 A financial asset is classified as held for trading if it has been acquired principally for the purpose of selling in the near future or it is a derivative that is not designated and effective as a hedging instrument.
 A financial asset other than a financial asset held for trading may be designated as at FVTPL upon initial recognition if such designation eliminates or significantly reduces a measurement or recognition inconsistency that would otherwise arise or it forms part of a contract containing one or more embedded derivatives, and IAS 39 'Financial Instruments Recognition and Measurement' permits the entire combined contract (asset or liability) to be designated as at FVTPL.
-Financial assets at FVTPL are stated at fair value, with any resultant gain or loss recognised in profit or loss.
-The net gain or loss recognised in profit or loss incorporates any dividend or interest earned on the financial asset.
+Financial assets at FVTPL are stated at fair value, with any resultant gain or loss recognised in profit or loss incorporates any dividend or interest earned on the financial asset.